rgough5/tom/README.md

 For the frame provided in `base_plate.dxf`, print out 2 plates making an effort to save the rings and rectangles.
 The rectangles are set vertically and act as supports separating the the two plates.
 The spacers are used to keep the camera and pi boards from directly touching the frame.
 Instructions with picture to come.

-After screwing everything down, connect pins 19, 26, and ground on one pi to the corresponding pins on the other.
+After screwing everything down, connect pins 19, 26, and ground on one pi to the same pins on the other.
 These pins are used to ensure the pis are reliably syncronized.

 ![picture of pin chart](pic/GPIO.png)